 Since several years my interest in nature photography has grown.
 In 2014 I decided to follow workshops called ‘the art of seeing’ with Theo Bosboom, one of the leading Dutch nature photographers.
 These workshops have really inspired and motivated me to take my photography to the next level.
 I love showing the beauty of our planet with photographs that surprise and inspire.
 I especially like landscape and macrophotography.
 I prefer colourful photographs as they make me feel happy and I hope they will have the same effect on other people.

-I hope that my website will bring a smile on your face!
+I hope that my website will bring a smile to your face!